Ash Barty would ‘never say never’ about returning to professional tennis

 She said she was looking forward to working with younger players “throughout the communities, seeing the smiles on the kids’ faces, bringing them the opportunities to play tennis”, adding: “It reminds me of why I started playing.”

-When asked if that meant she would have a formal position with junior tennis, Barty smiled and said there was nothing she could confirm at this stage.
+When asked if that meant she would have a formal position with junior tennis, Barty smiled and said she had “no details to share as yet.

+“That’s just a goal and a dream of mine, to be able to give back to the sport that has given me so much,” she added.

+“Obviously young girls and juniors is an area that I’m really interested in.
+Yeah, down the track I’m hoping I’ll be able to contribute in some way.”

 She told reporters she was leaving the circuit because the “timing is right”.